Totty27/Walmart-Sales-Data/README.md

 The dataset for this project was downloaded from Kaggle, and the excel sheet have been added to this repository:

 The dataset feautures the follong 8 columns and 51 488 rows:
-- Store
+- Store_Number
 - Date
-- Weekly Sales
+- Weekly_Sales
-- Holiday Flag
+- Holiday_Flag
 - Temperature
-- Fuel Price
+- Fuel_Price
 - CPI
 - Unemployment

-# 3. Tools
+# 3. Tools & Skillset
 - Microsoft Excel
 - Power Query Editor
+- Power Pivot - DAX Measures
+- Pivot tables Analysis and Slicers

 # 4. Data Inspection, Cleaning & Validation

-The initial stage of the analysis included 3 phases, which is the data inspection, data cleaning and data validation phases.
+The initial stage of the analysis included 3 phases, which is data inspection, data cleaning and data validation phases.

 ## In this phase of the analysis, I performed the following activities: